You want smart political talk without the meltdowns?

 Frankly, it would be negligence if they didn't do these things.

-And the specific issues were that they're basically sending a strong message that, hey, uh times are changing here, just hang in because you know, seven, twenty, thirty day days from now, things are going to be decidedly different in all of this.
+And the specific issues were that they're basically sending a strong message that, hey, times are changing here.

-But if you listen to those that believe every black helicopter conspiracy theory about the president and want to believe in collusion, Paul Manafort had nothing to do with Trump Russia collusion, nor did General Flynn.
+But if you listen to those that believe every black helicopter conspiracy theory about the president and want to believe in collusion, Paul Manafort had nothing to do with Trump-Russia collusion, nor did General Flynn.

-There is one message to take out of this.
+There is one message to take out of this: don't talk to the FBI.

-If as much as I love law enforcement, respect law enforcement.
+As much as I love law enforcement, respect law enforcement.

-My FBI friends have said don't talk to the FBI because lying to the FBI is a crime.
+My FBI friends have said, don't talk to the FBI because lying to the FBI is a crime.

-So if you don't remember something perfectly, forget about what the underlying reason for the interview could be if you don't remember it right, they're gonna characterize it potentially as lying and then they would want to put you away.
+If you don't remember it right, they're going to characterize it potentially as lying and then they would want to put you away.

 And that's Trump detractors.

-See the deal as a huge milestone.
+See, the deal is a huge milestone.

 What is he going to turn up on Trump?